jbout/java-libgdx-rpg/lu/bout/rpg/engine/readme.txt

 The fight engine consists of:

-Character - describes the creature fighting Participant - represents the role a character has in a fight
+CharacterSheet - describes the creature fighting mechanically Participant - represents the role a character has in a fight

 CombatCommand - represents an action a participant wants to take